 In this matter, James Maynard represented a juvenile who was being investigated for sexual assault, endangering the welfare of a child, and solicitation of prostitution from a minor.
 The matter was resolved in a stationhouse adjustment, without formal charges against the juvenile.
 If the juvenile was formally charged, the juvenile would have faced has the matter waived to the adult court (due to his age), with the potential conviction and sentence to Megan’s Law Registration.

 Our client was being investigated by the Sussex County Prosecutor’s Office for the sexual assault of two underage girls.
-Maynard & Sumner, LLC prepared client’s certification that he did not commit the alleged acts and submitted it to the investigating prosecutor, who summarily closed the investigation and did not press criminal charges against our client.
+Maynard Law Office, LLC prepared a client’s certification stating that he did not commit the alleged acts and submitted it to the investigating prosecutor, who summarily closed the investigation and did not press criminal charges against our client.

 Outcome: Pretrial Intervention (PTI)